mrunks/PokerOdds-SpecialK-FSharp/README.md

     sevenEval.Initialize()
     let rank = sevenEval.GetRank(0, 4, 8, 12, 16, 20, 24);

-    //Initialize Loads all of the necessary arrays
+    //Initialize Loads all of the necessary arrays for evaluating hands